 Another week when Zimbabweans at home and abroad checked their phones more often than usual, reading the contents of their screens with steely eyes.
-For us at Great Zimbabwe Guide, it hasn’t seemed right to engage in the usual promotion of Zimbabwe’s many travel gems when there are others who have risked their lives for the ordinary people of Zimbabwe, and whose cause is far more worthy at this particular point in Zimbabwe’s history.
+For me at Great Zimbabwe Guide’s Facebook Page, it hasn’t seemed right to engage in the usual social media promotion of Zimbabwe’s travel gems when there are others who have risked their lives for the ordinary people of Zimbabwe, and whose cause is far more worthy at this particular point in Zimbabwe’s history.

-There is another stay-away planned for Wednesday 13th and Thursday 14th July.
-We repeat our sentiments of last week: If you’re in an urban area, consider having a couple of “rest days” in your accommodation, to avoid possible police-protester interactions on the streets.
+There is another stay-away planned for Wednesday 13th and Thursday 14th July 2016.
+I repeat my sentiments of last week: If you’re a tourist in an urban area, consider having a couple of “rest days” in your accommodation, to avoid possible police—protester interactions on the streets.
 Last week a similar shutdown took place, and people who stayed indoors in tourist areas were unharmed.
-We advise tourists in urban areas to respect the people’s constitutional right to peaceful freedom of expression.
+I advise tourists in urban areas to respect the people’s constitutional right to peaceful freedom of expression.
 As most forums of expression are severely restricted in Zimbabwe, this is a last resort.

 Why are Zimbabweans planning another stayaway?
 Last week’s stayaway was hailed as the biggest in over a decade, which indicates widespread affirmation.
 However, the government didn’t engage with any of the issues spotlighted in last week’s stayaway.
 The requests of the #ThisFlag movement to the Zimbabwe government are:

 1. No to corrupt ministers – Investigate and fire corrupt ministers.

 2. No to police beating people – Most Zimbabweans have to go through at least 2 roadblocks on the way to work, and police injustice and beatings seem to go unchecked.

 3. No to not paying civil servants – Civil servants’ salaries are severely late.